List of universities and higher education colleges in London: Foreign universities

-A number of foreign university institutions operate in London without Royal Charters.
+A number of foreign university institutions operate in London without being recognised as British universities.
 Some are bona fide universities with their degrees validated by recognised accreditation bodies abroad or in the UK, while others are not validated at all or are validated by unrecognised accreditation agencies.

 Many foreign universities run study-abroad programmes based in London, but these are often restricted to students who spend the majority of their degree studying at the university campus in their own country, and are not independent university campuses.
 Some of the colleges offering foreign degrees in London are listed below.